Mzansi Super League

 The Mzansi Super League (MSL) was a Twenty20 cricket (T20) franchise league held in South Africa.
 The competition was established in 2018 by Cricket South Africa (CSA) as a replacement for the failed T20 Global League, but only two editions were played before the competition was itself canceled.
 The SA20 competition, first held in 2023, could be seen as a successor to the MSL.

 The first edition of the tournament took place in November and December 2018.
 The South African Broadcasting Corporation broadcast all matches domestically on free-to-air channels.

 The league consisted of six franchise teams representing different South African cities.
 Two editions were played under this format before changes were proposed to reflect the wide structural changes that were announced for South African domestic cricket in 2021, but the competition did not run in 2020 or 2021 due to the COVID-19 pandemic and was then cancelled.

 Format

 League structure

 Each team played each other twice in a home-and-away round-robin format in the league phase.
-At the conclusion of the league stage, the top three teams qualified for the playoffs, with the team that topped the table after the league phase progressing to the final as the home side and the second and third placed teams played against each other in a play-off match, with the winner advancing to the final.
+At the conclusion of the league stage, the top three teams qualified for the playoffs, with the team that topped the table after the league phase progressing to the final as the home team and the second and third placed teams played against each other in a play-off match, with the winner advancing to the final.